 Primarily the case is forwarded to one of the Advertising Review Subcommittees along with necessary materials for deliberation, including a copy of the advertisement or TV commercial at issue, and a comment or information from a member of the media, ad-related group or government agency.
 The subcommittee, after examination, drafts a proposed recommendation that usually requires the advertiser to modify or discontinue all or part of the ad claims.

 Then the proposal is submitted to the Advertising Review Committee (ARC) for approval.
 After reexamination and approval, the proposed recommendation takes effect as a JARO finding.
 The recommendation is sent to both parties involved and a copy, where appropriate, to the concerned advertising bodies for reference.

-There are five Advertising Review Subcommittees, with no particularly specified roles, which are comprised of about fourteen members of a junior director level from individual companies.
+There are six Advertising Review Subcommittees, with no particularly specified roles, which are comprised of about fourteen members of a junior director level from individual companies.
 The Advertising Review Committee is comprised of sixteen members of a senior director or executive level from companies which is the highest level of decision-making regarding advertising controversies.